DJDanl/cpp-docs.pt-br/docs/atl/reference/catlfile-class.md

 ## <a name="remarks"></a>Comentários

-Use esta classe quando as necessidades de manipulação de arquivos são relativamente simples, mas mais de abstração que fornece a API do Windows é necessária, sem incluir as dependências do MFC.
+Use essa classe quando as necessidades de manipulação de arquivos forem relativamente simples, mas mais abstração do que a API do Windows fornece é necessária, sem incluir dependências do MFC.

 ## <a name="inheritance-hierarchy"></a>Hierarquia de herança